 3. Curated E-Commerce Wellness Store

 Another scalable move?
-Creating a curated online store centred around wellness.
+Creating a curated online store centred around Wellness.
+If you get far enough, you could always look into a physical store and building franchise.

 Rather than manufacturing everything yourself, you curate and sell products that align with your brand’s philosophy – think clean supplements, eco-friendly yoga gear, sustainable skincare, and self-care kits.